Instructions for authors

 - Research Article

-Review articles: Summarize the recent progress in certain core scientific disciplines, comment on the research status, and highlight future directions.
+Review: Summarize the recent progress in certain core scientific disciplines, comment on the research status, and highlight future directions.
 The author(s) should focus on one topical aspect rather than providing a comprehensive literature survey.
 Review papers should closely relate to, but not only focus on the author’s own research work.
 Reviews are usually solicited by editors, but unsolicited submissions may also be considered.
-Reviews are suggested to be limited to 15 pages including up to 100 references, a 250-word abstract, 4–6 keywords and a maximum of 10 displayed items.
+Reviews are suggested to be limited to 50 printed pages including up to 300 references, a 250-word abstract, 4–6 keywords and a maximum of 20 displayed items.

-Research articles: Originally report substantial advances regarding an important scientific problem.
-Articles normally include a 250-word abstract, 4–6 keywords, up to 6 figures or tables and 60 references.
+Research Article: Originally report substantial advances regarding an important scientific problem.
+Articles normally include a 250-word abstract, 4–6 keywords, up to 12 figures or tables or videos and 100 references.
 Other supporting information should usually be included in Supplementary materials that will only be published online.
-Research articles are suggested to be limited to 10 print pages, including references, captions and notes.
+Research articles are suggested to be limited to 30 print pages, including references, captions and notes.

-Perspectives: Provide fresh insights on new advances of a specific research field of science and technology, or scientific policy and other issues related to science community.
+Perspective: Provide fresh insights on new advances of a specific research field of science and technology, or scientific policy and other issues related to science community.
 Authors should not primarily discuss their own work.
 While snapshot the issue or problem, perspectives are expected to propose a solution in detail.
-Perspectives should be less than 3000 words with a maximum of 15 references and 1–2 displayed items.
+Perspective should be less than 3000 words with a maximum of 15 references and 1–2 displayed items.

-Opinions and debates: Opinions and debates articles may reflect an individual perception, involvement, or contribution to oncology, and should be prepared in a similar way to a Review.
-Opinions and debates should present a personal and original perspective on an important research-related topic of interest to the research community, rather than a balanced review of this topic.
+Commentairy: Commentary articles may reflect an individual perception, involvement, or contribution to oncology, and should be prepared in a similar way to a Review.
+Commentary should present a personal and original perspective on an important research-related topic of interest to the research community, rather than a balanced review of this topic.
 The aim should be to stimulate debate or new research, cover controversial topics, or provide a new framework for, or interpretation of, an old problem or current issue, or speculate on the implications of some recent research.
-Although Opinions and debates articles can be more 'forward looking' than Reviews, please avoid being overly speculative.
+Although Commentary articles can be more 'forward looking' than Reviews, please avoid being overly speculative.
 Please note that articles that outline recent advances in a field rather than give a strong opinion on them are not suitable for this section of the journal; neither are hypotheses without any published support.
-Opinions and debates are generally solicited and expected to have no more than 2,500 words with 1 displayed item and no more than 60 references.
-Authors are asked to limit the number of figures and/or tables to 6.
-Opinions should have no more than 3 authors without prior approval from the editors.
-Opinions should include an abstract.
+Commentary are generally solicited and expected to have no more than 2,500 words with 1 displayed item and no more than 60 references.

 Please ensure that you select the appropriate article type from the list of options when making your submission.